-47.3.8 Test Area
+3.7 Test Area

-- 1. A test area must be provided in the riders' paddock. - 2.
-The test area must have the following minimum dimensions: 70 m (length) x 10 m (width). - 3.
+- 1. A test area must be provided in the riders' paddock. - The recommended minimum dimensions for the test area are: 70 m (length) x 10 m (width). - 3.
 The test area must be situated on a horizontal, hard standing and accessible area and have adequate surface water drainage. - 4.
+The test area should not be a "mini race track". - 5.
 The test area must be completely fenced at a minimum height of 2 m with an entrance/exit.
-Access to the area must be controlled by the organiser. - 5.
+Access to the area must be controlled by the organiser. - 6.
 Smoking is forbidden in the test area.
-"No smoking" signs must be installed at the entrance of the area. - 6.
+"No smoking" signs must be installed at the entrance of the area. - 7.
 The test area must consist of two contiguous tracks, separated and protected by any of the following: wooden fence, plastic fence and/or straw bales.
-A board with an arrow must indicate the direction of the test track. - 7.
+A board with an arrow must indicate the direction of the test track. - 8.
 Riders and/or team members must test their motorcycles in the test area only, respecting local restrictions.
-Testing in the paddock is prohibited. - 8.
-The test area is to be used for testing purposes only. - 9.
-Only motorcycles presented at the technical verifications and approved for the event are allowed within the test area.
-Pit-bikes, mopeds, bicycles etc. are prohibited in the test area. - 10.
+Testing in the paddock is prohibited. - 9.
+The test area is to be used for testing purposes only - Only motorcycles presented at the technical verifications and approved for the event are allowed within the test area.
+Pit-bikes, mopeds, bicycles etc. are prohibited in the test area. - 11.
 Children are not allowed to enter or to ride any motorized vehicles or bicycles in the test area.